Future (rapper): Musical style

 Future's music has been characterized as trap music.
 Future makes prevalent use of Auto-Tune in his songs, both rapping and singing with the effect.
 In 2013, Pitchfork wrote that Future "miraculously shows that it's still possible for Auto-Tune to be an interesting artistic tool", stating that he "finds a multitude of ways for the software to accentuate and color emotion".
 The LA Times wrote in 2016 that "Future's highly processed vocals suggest a man driven to bleary desperation by drugs or love or technology", stating that his music "comes closest to conjuring the numbing overstimulation of our time".
 GQ stated in 2014 that he "has managed to reboot the tired auto-tune sound and mash it into something entirely new", writing that he "combines it with a bizarro croon to synthesize how he feels, then [...] stretches and deteriorates his words until they're less like words, more like raw energy and reactive emotions".
 Critic Simon Reynolds wrote in 2018 that "he's reinvented blues for the 21st century."

-American rapper T-Pain, who also uses that audio processor, criticized Future's unconventional use of it in 2014.
+American singer and rapper T-Pain, who also uses that audio processor, criticized Future's unconventional use of it in 2014.
 In response, Future stated in an interview that "when I first used Auto-Tune, I never used it to sing.
 I wasn't using it the way T-Pain was.
 I used it to rap because it makes my voice sound grittier.
 Now everybody wants to rap in Auto-Tune.
 Future's not everybody."
 Due to the sustained contemporary popularity of his musical style, he is commonly regarded as one of the most influential rappers of his generation.